capsa-gg/capsa/server/README.md

 For all commands, run `make`, which will print a help screen.

+For development on Mac and Linux, you can run `make dev` to run the application with hot-reloading.
+Do keep in mind that this hot reloading does _not_ generate the Swagger or SQL files, you need to manually run the commands for this.
+Hot-reloading under WSL works with caveats.

 ## Database code generation

 The Go code to access the database is code-generated with SQLc.
 Database queries are written in SQL directly, and then it's converted to Go.